Steven Holl: 'T' Space

 In 2010, Holl founded 'T' Space, a multidisciplinary arts organization in Rhinebeck, New York.
-The core aim of 'T' Space is to create educational fusions of art, architecture, music, and poetry of the 21st century.
-The organization operates a summer exhibition series and an emerging architects summer residency in pursuit of their mission.
+The organization runs a summer exhibition series and an emerging architects summer residency.

-The 'T' Space Synthesis of the Arts Series explores the intersection of hi, architecture, and ecology through 2 to 3 exhibitions of work by emerging and established artists and architects.
-As of its 2019 season, 'T' Space has exhibited architects José Oubrerie, Tatiana Bilbao, and Neil Denari, as well as artists such as Ai Weiwei, Pat Steir, and Brice Marden.
+The 'T' Space Synthesis of the Arts Series presents 2 to 3 exhibitions annually.
+As of 2019, it has exhibited architects José Oubrerie, Tatiana Bilbao, and Neil Denari, as well as artists such as Ai Weiwei, Pat Steir, and Brice Marden.

-In 2017, 'T' Space began offering a summertime residency program for young architects and artists.
-Program participants design purpose-built architecture for rural communities, with curriculum emphasizing the ecological outcomes of design.
-During project development, the residents participate in pin-ups, field trips, and a public lecture series, from architects including Christian Wassmann, Christoph Kumpusch, Tamas Nagy, and Holl himself.
+In 2017, 'T' Space began a summertime residency program for young architects and artists.
+Program participants work on purpose-built architecture with a curriculum on ecological outcomes of design, and take part in pin-ups, field trips, and a public lecture series by invited architects, including Holl.

-In addition to its arts and educational programming, 'T' Space maintains a publication program and a 30-acre nature reserve with outdoor installations of art and architecture.
-In 2019, construction was completed on 'T' Space's architectural archive and research library, which will come to house Holl's work as a watercolorist, as well as models, drawings and other architectural materials developed in Holl's 40-plus years as principal of Steven Holl Architects.
+In addition to its arts and educational programming, 'T' Space maintains a publication program and a 30-acre nature reserve with outdoor installations.
+In 2019, construction was completed on 'T' Space's architectural archive and research library, which houses Holl's watercolors, models and drawings from his practice.